Knoxville, Tennessee | Nationwide Online Notary

 There’s no age requirement for the witness either—as long as they understand what’s happening and can sign their name.
 I once had a couple’s 12-year-old niece sign as a witness, and her name is now part of their official marriage record.
 Pretty cool memory, right?

-I meet couples at all kinds of places—McDonald’s, the Knoxville Botanical Gardens, Paschal Carter Park, the Knox County Clerk, the Old Courthouse downtown, even private homes.
+I meet couples at all kinds of places—McDonald’s, the Knoxville Botanical Gardens, Paschal Carter Park, the Knox County Clerk, the Old Courthouse downtown, and private homes.
 (I’ve even officiated a few ceremonies with couples sitting in their cars!)

 Yes!
 I’m happy to meet you at the Sevier County Courthouse to officiate your marriage for an additional fee.